Versatile audio-visual learning for emotion recognition: Proposed Approach

 \subsection{Versatile Model Training}

 We train our proposed VAVL model using Algorithm \ref{alg:VAVL}.
 The training process can involve either a single modality or both modalities at any given iteration.
 If both modalities are available, the model first backpropagates the errors using the acoustic predictions to optimize the acoustic and shared weights ($\theta_a$, $\theta_s$).
 Then, it backpropagates the errors using the visual predictions to optimize the visual and shared weights ($\theta_v$, $\theta_s$).
 Next, it freezes all the parameters of the models other than the audio-visual prediction block (i.e., $\theta_v$, $\theta_a$, and $\theta_s$ are frozen).
 Then, it backpropagates the errors using the audio-visual predictions to optimize the audio-visual prediction weights ($\theta_{av}$).
 This method facilitates the use of unpaired and paired audio-visual data for training.
 If only one modality is available, we only update either the visual and shared weights ($\theta_v$, $\theta_s$) or acoustic and shared weights ($\theta_a$, $\theta_s$).
+Essentially, most of the blocks in the proposed architecture are trained with either acoustic features or visual features.
+The only block that requires paired data is the audio-visual prediction layer.
+The shared conformer layer processes each modality separately when full audiovisual information is available, so the dimension of the input to this block has always consistent dimension.
+The outputs are then combined in the audio-visual prediction layer.

 At inference time, the model utilizes the available information to make predictions, and in cases where both modalities are present, the model outputs the predictions from the audio-visual prediction layer.
 When only one modality is available during inference, the model outputs the prediction from the corresponding visual or acoustic prediction blocks.